lukemelnik/noteswithcomplete/README.md

-## Notes app with the abilty to toggle complete (Using NextJS, Tailwind, Prisma)
+## Notes app with the abilty to toggle complete (Using NextJS, Tailwind, Prisma, Typescript)

 ### Takeaways: